triton-inference-server/server/docs/client.rst

 for.
 Supported values for *<ver>* are 16.04 and 18.04, with 16.04 being the default.

+The generated Python wheel file works with both Python2 and Python3, but you can control which version of Python (and pip) are used to generate the wheel file by editing PYVER in Dockerfile.client.
+The default is Python3 and pip3.

 After the build completes the tensorrtserver_client docker image will contain the built client libraries and examples, and will also be configured with all the dependencies required to run those examples